opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_management/managing_enterprise_projects.rst

 Searching for Clusters by Enterprise Project
 --------------------------------------------

-Log in to the GaussDB(DWS) management console, choose **Clusters**, click **All projects** above the cluster list, and select the required project name from the drop-down list to view all clusters associated with the project.
+Log in to the GaussDB(DWS) management console, choose **Clusters** > **Dedicated Clusters**, click **All projects** above the cluster list, and select the required project name from the drop-down list to view all clusters associated with the project.

 Migrating a Cluster to or Out of an Enterprise Project
 ------------------------------------------------------